-problem.
-For cases where an application fails to close a connection it
+When an application fails to close an unused connection, a low

-Locate the timeout configuration and adjust it to fit your server.
+Locate the timeout configuration and make the adjustments that fit your server.

 wait_timeout = 28800 interactive_timeout = 28800

-The interactive timeout does not affect any web application connections.
-A high
+interactive_timeoutvalue does not affect any web application connections.
+A low

-wait_timeoutvalue.
-Stateless PHP environments do well with a 60 second timeout or less.
-Stateful applications that use a connection pool (Java, .NET, etc.) will need to adjust
+Stateless PHP environments do well with a 60-second timeout or less.
+Applications that use a connection pool (Java®, .NET®, and so on) need to adjust the

-wait_timeoutto match their connection pool settings.
+wait_timeoutvalue to match their connection pool settings.
 The default

-wait_timeout = 28800) works well with properly configured connection pools.
+8 hours = 28800seconds works well with properly-configured connection pools.

-set global wait_timeout=60and any new sessions created would inherit this value.
+set global wait_timeout=60, and any newly created sessions inherit it.
 Be sure to preserve the setting in

 my.cnf.
-Any existing connections will need to hit the old value of
+Any existing connections need to hit the old value of

 set session wait_timeout=3600upon connecting.